-I believe you can learn a lot about a country, its people and its geography by the food that’s eaten there; the combination of flavours, the presentation and cooking methods used.
-Getting to know a country’s cuisine and the excitement of discovering new flavours is all part of the journey.
-Icelandic food was no exception.
-Here’s how I got on eating my way round Iceland…
+I believe you can learn a lot about a country, its people and its geography through the food that’s eaten there.
+The combination of flavours, the presentation and the cooking methods used all contribute to build a picture of the country’s food culture and how it came about.

 What to eat in Iceland

 The fresh fish you’ll find on your plate in the evening was probably caught that morning.
-Huge geothermal heated greenhouses produce fresh vegetables and the country’s environmental awareness means that the meat, fish and seafood is some of Europe’s healthiest.
+Huge geothermal heated greenhouses produce fresh vegetables, and the country’s environmental awareness means that the meat, fish and seafood are some of Europe’s healthiest.

-Icelandic sheep roam freely in the highlands grazing on grass, plants and wild herbs the result of this idyllic life is a lean and tender meat full of flavour and devoid of hormones or pesticides.
-And its good to know they had a bit of lamby happiness before, well, you know…
+Icelandic sheep roam freely in the highlands, grazing on grass, plants and wild herbs.
+This idyllic life results in lean and tender meat, full of flavour and free from hormones or pesticides.
+And it’s good to know they had a bit of lamby happiness before, well, you know…

-Sheep’s Head In Iceland
+Svið, Sheep’s Head In Iceland

-I’d have tried a bite or two had the opportunity had arisen.
-Fortunately it didn’t – ditto the ram’s testicles pressed into cakes and pickled.
-But these aren’t just quirky snacks; the way the whole of the lamb is used and preserved was born from necessity and the need to get through lean, freezing Icelandic winters.
+I’d have tried a bite or two if the opportunity had arisen.
+Fortunately, it didn’t – ditto the ram’s testicles pressed into cakes and pickled.
+But these aren’t just quirky snacks; this is a traditional Icelandic food.
+The way the whole of the lamb is used and preserved was born from the need to survive long, harsh winters in Iceland.

-Icelandic hot dog
+Pylsur, Icelandic hot dogs

 Fish dishes in Iceland